selinaerhabor/memory-game/README.md

 * Users believe that the background complements the memory game interface.

 ## 4.2 HTML and CSS Validation Results:
 Please see `Tests` folder for the screenshots for the below validation results:

-* HTML code for the website has passed with no errors returned.
+* HTML code for the website has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20HTML%20Validator.png) with no errors returned.
-* CSS code for the website has passed with no errors returned.
+* CSS code for the website has [passed](https://github.com/selinaerhabor/memory-game/tree/master/Tests/browser-tests/Result%20-%20CSS%20Validator.png) with no errors returned.

 ## 4.3 Jasmine Tests Results:
 The Jasmine tests were carried out for the Hint function, how the memory game selects items in an array and for the selection of audio files.
 The results show that the correct variables are being called in the tested stages of the game.
-Screenshot of the [jasmine-tests.html] page.
+Screenshot of the [Jasmine Test Result Page].

 ## 4.4 Device Screen Size and Browser Compatibility Test Results: